web64/nlpserver/README.md

 ### Download Polyglot  mopdels for languages
 Polyglot is used for entity extraction, sentiment analysis and embeddings (neighbouring words).

-You'll need to download the models for the
+You'll need to download the models for the languages you want to use.

 ```bash
 # For example: English and Norwegian